braidn/blrrrg/posts/2020-12-31-dynamodb-v3-aws-sdk.md

 This _just_ means that we are informing the compiler that we 'guarentee' that those assignments will never be `undefined`.
 Besides this,
 there isn't anything special here.
-We are building the value and names expressions for attributes that need to be updated and passing it to the `updateItem` function
+We are reconstructing the required attributes for the `updateItem` function and calling it on the database instance.

 ### Delete